Game Management Unit 27

 Overview: Unit 27 is home to a diversity of landscapes.
 The elevation ranges from 3500 feet at Clifton to 9300 feet at the Mogollon Rim.
 The unit then slopes to 8000 feet at Alpine.
 Going north on Hwy 191, you pass through several vegetation zones.
 The area around Clifton is semi-desert, followed by chaparral, pinyon-juniper, ponderosa pine, and spruce-fir at the Rim.
 Proceeding towards Alpine, you go through mixed conifers and ponderosa pine.
 All the area north of the Rim is high pine country.

 Unit 27 offers several opportunities to hunt mule deer throughout the year.
-Archery hunters can pursue deer with a non-permit tag during the August-September hunt or again in January.
+Archery hunters can pursue deer with a draw-permit during the August-September hunt.
+There is no longer an archery deer hunt in January.
 Unit 27 also offers a juniors-only hunt during the Columbus Day weekend.
 Finally, general firearms hunters can hunt during the last part of October and/or the first part of November.
-A December general weapons hunt during the rut has been offered since 2012.
+There is no longer a general weapons hunt for mule deer in December for Unit 27.
 Refer to the current regulations booklet for specific hunt dates.

 Vehicle access north of the Mogollon Rim is fair in most areas.
 The area has numerous two-track roads, as well as some main roads that are periodically maintained.
 Most numbered Forest Roads are open to hunter access, except those that are posted closed by the Forest Service.
 The area has several developed campgrounds, and camping in undeveloped areas is allowed almost everywhere, unless posted as “No Camping.”
 There are several areas that have been closed to camping due to safety concerns.
 See the Apache-Sitgreaves NF website or call the Alpine Ranger District office at (928) 339-5000 for specific information.
 Do not litter, and please leave a clean camp.

 Vehicle access south of the Rim is limited.
-The only paved roads are Hwy 191, which runs on a south-north axis from Clifton to Alpine.
-Another is Hwy 78 in the southern part of the unit.
-This highway also forms part of the unit’s southern boundary.
-There are two other maintained dirt roads; Forest Road (FR) 475 (Juan Miller) and FR 217 (Upper Eagle Creek).
+The only paved roads are Hwy 191, which runs on a south-north axis from Clifton to Alpine, and the other is Hwy 78 in the southern part of the unit.
+Highway 78 also forms part of the unit’s southern boundary.
+There are three other maintained dirt roads; Forest Road (FR) 475 (Juan Miller), FR 217 (Upper Eagle Creek), and FR 212 (Martinez Road).
 FR 475 runs east from Hwy 191 to the Blue River.
 FR 217 goes west from Hwy 191 then north to Honeymoon Campground.
+FR 212 starts at Highway 78 and goes north to the San Francisco River.
 FR 515 is a 4X4-only hunter access road built by the Forest Service using an Arizona Game and Fish Heritage Grant.
 It is advisable to acquire an Apache-Sitgreaves National Forests map.
 All roads and trails can be easily located on the map.